Employer of Record in El Salvador

 Bonus Payments in El Salvador

-It's common to give employees a 13th-month salary as a Christmas bonus around December 20th.
-The amount depends on their years of service: 15 days' salary for 1-3 years, 19 days for 3-10 years, and 21 days for over 10 years.
+The Aguinaldo is a 13th-month salary as a Christmas bonus around December 20th.
+The amount depends on the employee's years of service: 15 days' salary for 1-3 years, 19 days for 3-10 years, and 21 days for over 10 years.

 Employment Taxes in El Salvador